 To see if you have to file, figure your gross income the same as you would figure your gross income for federal income tax purposes.
-Then, you should exclude income Arizona law does not tax.
-Income Arizona law does not tax includes:
+Then, you should exclude income that Arizona law does not tax.
+Income that Arizona law does not tax

-- interest from U.S. Government obligations, - social security retirement benefits received under Title II of the Social Security Act, - benefits received under the Railroad Retirement Act, tier 1 or tier 2 railroad retirement benefits, railroad disability benefits reported on federal forms RRB-1099 and RRB-1099-R, railroad unemployment benefits and railroad sickness payments paid by the Railroad Retirement Board, or - pay received for active service as a member of the Reserves, National Guard or the U.S. Armed Forces.
+- interest from U.S. Government obligations; - social security retirement benefits received under Title II of the Social Security Act; - benefits received under the Railroad Retirement Act, tier 1 or tier 2 railroad retirement benefits, railroad disability benefits reported on federal forms RRB-1099 and RRB-1099-R, railroad unemployment benefits and railroad sickness payments paid by the Railroad Retirement Board: - pay received for active service as a member of the Reserves, National Guard or the U.S. Armed Forces; or - benefits, annuities and pensions as retired or retainer pay of the uniformed services of the United States.